KSI: In Real Life: Plot

 The documentary captures a look at a year in the life of KSI, including him performing at Reading & Leeds Festival, recording his upcoming third album, his relationships with his family and his girlfriend, following him and his brother Deji's boxing careers, and his UK tour, culminating in a concert at Wembley Arena.

 Release

-In December 2022, Amazon Prime Video announced that KSI: In Real Life will be released on 26 January 2023.
+In December 2022, Amazon Prime Video announced that KSI: In Real Life would be released on 26 January 2023.